 There are many facets to field target that require your equipment, mind, body, and soul to be ready.
 But in the end it's all about having a great day shooting with your field target friends, sharing stories, laughing, teasing, poking, prodding, and, oh yeah, shooting.

 The targets are reactive silhouettes of typical small-game quarry that fall when hit in the hit-zone.
 Scoring is simple: one point for each hit and a zero for each miss.
 For air rifles, the targets are placed between 10 and 55 yards, with hit-zones ranging between 3/8” and 2” in diameter.

-At Palmyra, we are interested in supporting all aspects of the Field Target game, but will also be mostly focused on introducing this game to new shooters.
-We encourage you to bring out your kids and try shooting under the hunters division ruleset.
+At Palmyra, we are interested in supporting all aspects of the Field Target game, but will also be focused on introducing this game to new shooters.
+We encourage you to bring your kids and give this game a try using the hunters division ruleset.